Hollikill/AdventOfCode/README.md

 Back again!
 Can't wait to beat the pulp out of my CS class peers... but probably not.

+📺 has some sort of visualization

+✅ done

+❌ work in progress

 ### Days Completed in 2020

 - Day 1